dqops/dqo/docs/dqo-concepts/yaml-files/yaml-files.md

 # YAML files overview

-In DQO, the configuration of [data quality checks](../checks/index.md) is defined in the YAML files.
+In DQOps, the configuration of [data quality checks](../checks/index.md) is defined in the YAML files.
 YAML is a human-readable data serialization language that is often used for writing configuration files.

 Defining data quality checks in the YAML files allows checks definitions to be stored in a source code repository and